KOSASIH/CosmicGuard/README.md

 - Encourages Collaboration: The app can be integrated with various space observation systems, encouraging collaborative efforts to monitor and mitigate space debris.

 **Note:** The CosmicGuard project involves a collaboration between experts in artificial intelligence, aerospace engineering, and space policy.
 Ensuring the ethical and legal aspects of space debris management will be paramount throughout the project's development and deployment.

+# Vision And Mission

+Here's a possible vision and mission statement for the CosmicGuard app:

+**Vision:**
+To create a safer and sustainable space environment by leveraging cutting-edge technology and collaboration to actively monitor, detect, and mitigate space debris, ensuring the long-term viability of space exploration and satellite operations.

+**Mission:**
+Our mission is to develop and deploy the most advanced and comprehensive autonomous space debris detection and management platform, CosmicGuard.
+By harnessing the power of artificial intelligence, sensor fusion, and real-time data analysis, CosmicGuard aims to provide accurate and actionable insights about space debris trajectories, collision risks, and mitigation strategies.
+We are committed to fostering international cooperation, raising public awareness, and contributing to global efforts for responsible space debris management.
+Our ultimate goal is to help safeguard both Earth's orbital environment and the continued exploration of the cosmos for current and future generations.